 Figures of Speech, May – December 2022

-The Scottish Storytelling Centre & Edinburgh UNESCO City of Literature Trust will proudly present Figures of Speech this year.
+The Scottish Storytelling Centre & Edinburgh UNESCO City of Literature Trust are proudly presenting Figures of Speech this year.
 Expect prominent and emerging figures engaging with iconic stories and imagining them afresh, sparking new dialogues and directions.
 A road trip through Scottish literature, these are live, in-person events which will be recorded and made available as online specials throughout 2022 in two seasons; May to July and September to November.
+We are in the midst of the second season now so head along and don’t miss out.
 Covering six universal themes (music, friendship, future, love, place, big ideas), each event explores literary blockbusters, hidden gems and modern classics.

 Booking a ticket to an event this year is a great way to catch up with friends and family, as well as benefiting the local community.
 Scotland’s storytelling culture can bring people together and uplift local communities – and you can be a part of it.
 Find out more about Year of Stories events.